Saba Comprehensive School: History

-It was established on November 22, 1976, with 100 Antillean guilders from the cofounders.
+Saba Comprehensive School was established on November 22, 1976, with 100 Antillean guilders from the cofounders.
 Previously, Saba children wanting to take Middelbaar algemeen voortgezet onderwijs (MAVO) 3 and 4 classes had to go to St. Maarten; SCS began its MAVO 3 and 4 classes in 1988 and 1990, respectively.
 English became the medium of instruction in the 1990–1991 school year.
 The school was previously in The Bottom.